 The purpose of this module is to facilitate your enquiries into both contemporary and historical art and design practices.
 The area of study, while set by the module tutor, should also allow you to reflect on your own personal practice, and evaluate and communicate this in a written and/or verbal form.
 The outcome will be a written or verbal response, and be relevant in both form and content to the focus of the module investigation.

-In your second year you will have a choice of one of the following modules:
+You will have a choice of one of the following modules:

 Collaborative Practice 2